 - Discharge of any firearms, fireworks, or projectiles is not allowed

 - Possession or use of any glass cups or bottles is prohibited

 - Do not dump wastewater

-$90 annual pass or $40 weekly pass (one to seven days) is required to enter Sand Mountain Recreation Area and may be purchased on site.
+$90 annual pass or $40 weekly pass (one to seven days) is required to enter Sand Mountain Recreation Area and may be purchase on site.
 Permits are required.
 For more info on getting your hands on a permit and other rules and regs, get in touch with the BLM at (775) 885-6107.